Lelani82/Terminal-App-Assessment/README.md

 ● The app will ask you what item you would like to add.
 Type in your item and press Enter.

 ● The app will ask you to choose your category.
-Use the arrow keys and press Enter).
+Use the arrow keys and press Enter.
 There are 5 categories to choose from:

 ○ Fruit and Veggies